Jisagi/Discord-guild-copy/README.md

 ## Common Behaviour
 - New guild cleanup
-  - Emoji Creation/Deletion: This will take time, especially if there are lot of them.
+  - Emoji Creation/Deletion: This will take time, especially if there are lots of them.
 Expect a few rateLimits when 'debug' is on.
 If 'copyEmojis' is disabled, emojis on the new server won't be deleted or new ones added.
   - Bans Creation/Deletion: see 'Emoji Creation/Deletion' above
   - Channel Deletion: The client might still show deleted channels despite them already being deleted.
 To fix this, just restart your discord client.
 You can do this while the script is running.
 - Region